How to Go From a 5K Runner to Triathlete

 Tri-Specific Swim Gear

 Unless it’s prohibitively hot, a wetsuit can be a real asset for just about any triathlete, but more so for beginners who come from running.
 Not only does it keep you safer, it helps you go faster.
-By keeping your runner legs afloat, it lets you minimize your kick and save your legs for later.
+By keeping your runner legs afloat, you will swim more efficiently.
 With your wetsuit, be sure to pick up some anti-chafe balm.

 Also, while you don’t need open-water-specific goggles, a couple pairs of goggles (for different lighting conditions) with a wide field of vision are a great idea.
 The more you can see as you swim, the more comfortable you’ll feel with less claustrophobia in murky water.